cdl-biosimilars/mofi/README.md

 # ModFinder

 A tool to find molecular modifications (like glycans) in mass spectra of intact proteins.

+aa
 ## Requirements

 * Python 3.5